dailymotion-oss/Prebid.js/modules/dailymotionBidAdapter.md

-Or at the package level
+Or the price floor can be set  at the package level, for example :

 ```javascript
 const adUnits = [
   {